Skip to main content

 Rougaille

-Tomato-based Creole sauce with onions, garlic, ginger, and chilies.
-Served with fish, sausages, or salt fish.
-Fundamental to Seychellois cuisine, eaten with rice.
+A tomato-based Creole sauce loosened with onions, garlic, ginger, and chilies.
+It dresses fish, sausages, or salt fish, and it almost always shows up alongside rice.

 Pwason Ek Diri